A primer on UVARs (Urban Vehicle Access Regulations)

 Some cities and towns have regulations or restrictions for vehicles going into all or part of their area to improve issues such as air quality, congestion or how people experience the city, see more below.
 This can be by for example:

-- charging for access to road space (urban road tolls)
+- charging for access to road space (urban road tolls, red dots on our map)

-not allowing dirty vehicles to go into the city (low emission zones)
+not allowing dirty vehicles to go into the city (low emission zones, green dots on our map)

-We do not generally include pedestrian areas or parking schemes, but have included a few of the bigger ones.
-We are complete for the Italian camera enforced ZTLs and LEZs, but not the non-camera enforced normal ZTLs.
+We do not generally include pedestrian areas or parking schemes, but we are increasingly working to include the bigger ones.
+We are complete for the Italian camera enforced ZTLs, but not the non-camera enforced normal ZTLs - as most Italian towns and villages have these.

 If you have information on schemes that we do not yet cover, This email address is being protected from spambots.
 You need JavaScript enabled to view it., and this will help us increase the number of schemes we have on our website.